the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

     - no need, fit_generator does it
 - [x] 1 test that deploying to lambda works
     - [x] debug why api errors (at first due to package being too big, then due to opencv2 ELF headers. fixed by forking serverless-python-requirements.
+- [x] 1 data annotation part of the lab
+    - [x] create documents with text for people to handwrite
+    - [x] annotate a bit, take screenshots
+    - [x] make a script for updating metadata.toml with dataturks export
+    - [x] write FsdlParagraphs dataset
+    - [x] write up instructions

 ### 2019 Feb 27